Throne of Fire: Reception

 Throne of Fire received positive reviews from video game critics, mostly for the ZX Spectrum version.
 Tim Metcalfe from Computer and Video Games said that Throne of Fire wouldn't be for everyone but recommended it to fans of strategy games who would find it to be an "absorbing challenge."
 Tony from Your Sinclair praised its gameplay and its animation, describing it as "superb".
 ZX Computing Monthly also spoke positively of the game's graphics, though he also stated that it lacked the challenge when compared to Mike Singleton's The Lords of Midnight series.
 The Amstrad version of Throne of Fire was given a positive review by the German publication Aktueller Software Markt.

-Ben Stone, Paul Sumner, and Ricky Eddy from Crash were more critical on the gameplay, as they considered the game to be too easy to play in single player, with all three recommending the two player mode.
+Ben Stone, Paul Sumner, and Ricky Eddy from Crash were more critical of the gameplay, as they considered the game to be too easy to play in single-player, with all three recommending the two-player mode.
 Stone added that the lack of difficulty spoiled the gameplay.
 Eddy also criticized the game for lacking the compulsion and depth Mike Singleton's other games had.
 Judy Daniel from Sinclair User called the gameplay "dodgy" and thought it was not one of Singleton's best games.
 A reviewer for Computer Gamer was more negative towards the game.
 While saying that the game had interesting ideas in it, they did not think that the ideas worked together.
 Computer Gamer also called the action on screen confusing and considered the game to be "tedious" overall.